Firefighters battle major fire in Co Armagh town as paramedics attend with police

-Firefighters are battling a major fire at an iconic area of Lurgan this morning.
+Road closed as firefighters battle a major blaze at an iconic area of Lurgan this morning.

-At least five fire appliances are in the Windsor Avenue area of the Co Armagh town with the PSNI and the NI Ambulance Service in attendance.
+At least 5 fire appliances are in the Windsor Avenue area of the Co Armagh town with the PSNI and the NI Ambulance Service in attendance.

 There are no reports of any casualties at this time.